pepsicarrt/bwaaa/README.md

 ## Q: I want to host this as a website
 A: This is made to be ran locally, It will **never** be a website

+## Q: Can I host this on [insert game site name]
+A: Please ask me first.

 ## Q: Where can I ask more questions
 A: Discord.